11 Things Your Itchy Skin Can Reveal About Your Health

 Allergies are one of the most common chronic health conditions in the world.
 In fact, many skin allergies are classified under the umbrella term contact dermatitis, the itchy rash on your skin that you get when you come into contact with an allergen.
 Poison ivy, nickel, or compounds found in personal care items like baby wipes and makeup are just a few of the allergens that can cause contact dermatitis.
 Your dermatologist may stick patches on your skin with different compounds that are correlated to the most common allergens to pinpoint the root cause of your allergies.
 “It’s like a treasure hunt when we’re trying to look into all the products that people use,” says Dr. Suozzi.
 A strong topical steroid is prescribed for relief.
 Don’t miss these 8 signs your skin products are secretly damaging your face.

 Paget’s disease of the nipple is an incredibly rare form of breast cancer where cancer cells collect in or around the nipple.
 According to the National Cancer Institute, Paget’s disease of the nipple accounts for less than 5 percent of all breast cancer cases in the United States.
 The first sign is scaly, red, itchy patches around the nipple and areola.
 “Sometimes it’s misdiagnosed as eczema of the nipple,” says Dr. Suozzi.
-“But when it’s breast cancer-associated it’s unilateral.”
-Itchy skin isn’t the only sign of disease; here are the 10 subtle signs of disease that your feet can show.
+“But when it’s breast cancer-associated, it’s unilateral.”
+Make sure you know the 10 times you should never scratch an itch.

 The American Pregnancy Association states that 1 in 150 women will develop pruritic urticarial papules and plaques (PUPP), an outbreak of itchy red rashes commonly seen on the abdomen, though they can also appear on your legs and arms.
 Most women can’t do much about the itch because the rash typically doesn’t develop until late into the third trimester when most medications are off limits.
 “It’s not proven but some people say [PUPP] can happen with multiple gestations like twins,” says Dr. Rossi.
 “And some people think it’s because the skin gets stretched out.”
 Fortunately, it’s harmless and goes away after pregnancy.
-Next, read about these strange symptoms that can signal a serious disease.
+Now that you know why you may have itchy skin, read about these strange symptoms that can signal a serious disease.